Articles

 2. Ditto JavaScript

-Just as web crawlers cannot read Flash, they cannot access JavaScript or any other scripting language very well, either.
+Just as web crawlers cannot read Flash, they cannot access JavaScript or any other scripting language very well.
 Make every effort to ensure that your content is laid out logically for easy navigation by the user.
-The general rule of thumb is: what’s suitable for users is good for the search engines.
+The general rule of thumb is that what’s suitable for users is good for the search engines.
 Not only is text generated by JavaScript hidden from search engines, but it is also unavailable to visually impaired users.
 Well-planned CSS and tags in your HTML can achieve complex layouts and be visible to all.

 3. Plan Your Title Tags